gary-dalton/RaspberryPi-projects/rpi_initial_setup.md

 If you do not have an Ethernet connection, you will have to set up your wifi.
 This procedure assumes you are using a supported wifi USB dongle, are connecting to a simple shared key access point using DHCP, and are not using the GUI desktop to configure your connections.
 If you are using the full desktop, connect your wifi using the graphical Network Manager.
 See the [Debian wiki](https://wiki.debian.org/WiFi) for an excellent discussion.

++ Before connecting any USB dongle, shutdown the pi
-1. `sudo nano /etc/network/interfaces`
++ `sudo nano /etc/network/interfaces`
-2. Add the following to this file
++ Find the section within this file starting with `allow hotplug wlan0`.
+Replace that section with the following.

 ```
 auto wlan0